saurabh-ee16/PracticeCodes/README.md

-# Here you can find some basic to moderate programming questions on Java OOP's and c++ data structurs and algorithms
+# Here you can find some helpful conceptual programming questions on 'OOP's' in JAVA and 'data structurs and algorithms' in C++